eclipse-openj9/openj9-docs/docs/xxmergecompileroptions.md

 ## Explanation

- By default, if you specify `-Xjit` option (or `-Xaot` option) multiple times, only its last option takes effect.
+ By default, if you specify `-Xjit` option (or `-Xaot` option) multiple times, only the last option takes effect.
 Therefore, on adding an `-Xjit` option, the resultant behavior might not be as expected, if any instance of this option already exists.
 It is time-consuming to find the existing instances and try combining them manually so that the system behaves as required.

  You can use the `-XX:+MergeCompilerOptions` option to merge all the existing instances of the `-Xjit` options logically.
 To retain the default behavior, whereby only the last option takes effect, you can use the `-XX:-MergeCompilerOptions` option.